Stcroix1414/BashScript/README.md

 use chmod +x system.sh (to make file executable)

-Linux and Mac users shouldn't have a problem.
+Linux users, this should work fine.
+Mac users "free" will not work but the rest of the script will.
 Windows please use GitBash